bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

   and `log_prob()` to compute the log probability.
 * The one thing that required some careful coding was adding mini-batches to the stochastic volatility model.
-It's nothing that complicated but you have to ensure all the dimensions add up and you setting up your PyTorch distributions to have the correct dimension.
+It's nothing that complicated but you have to ensure all the dimensions line up and you are setting up your PyTorch distributions to have the correct dimension.
 Generally, you'll want one copy of the parameters but replicate them when you are computing forward/backward and then average over your batch size in your loss.